emmacodec/delicacy/README.md

 Building a responsive design using flexbox, tailwind and grid layouts.
-Pulling all of data from the data.js file to simulate an API response.
+Pulling all of data from the data.js file to simulate an API response without using axios to make the API call.
 Filtering through data using the javascript filter array method.